 where $\cL$ is the cross-entropy loss.
 Then, any global minimizer of this program does not satisfy \eqref{eq:solution} for any positive numbers $C$ and $C'$.
 That is, neural collapse does not emerge in this model.

 \end{proposition}

-While the paper has demonstrated its noticeable effectiveness, the Layer-Peeled Model requires future investigation for consolidation and extension.
-First, an important question is to better justify the ansatz \eqref{eq:ansatz} used in the development of this model, or equivalently, the second constraint of \eqref{eq: NN simplified model}.
-For example, is the permutation invariance of the weights within the same layer useful for the justification?
-Moreover, an analysis of the gap between the Layer-Peeled Model and well-trained deep learning models would be a welcome advance.
+While the Layer-Peeled Model has demonstrated its noticeable effectiveness, it requires future investigation for consolidation and extension.
+First, an analysis of the gap between the Layer-Peeled Model and well-trained deep learning models would be a welcome advance.
 For example, how does the gap depend on the neural network architectures?
+How to take into account the sparsity of the last-layer features when using the ReLU activation function?
 From a different angle, a possible extension is to retain multiple layers following the top-down viewpoint.
-Explicitly, letting $1 \le m < L$ be the number of the top layers we wish to retain in the model, we can represent the prediction of the neural network as $\bff(\bx, \wf) = \bff(\bh(\bx; \bW_{1:(L-m)}), \bW_{(L-m+1):L})$ by denoting by $\bW_{1:(L-m)}$ and $\bW_{(L-m+1):L}$ the first $L-m$ layers and the last $m$ layers, respectively.
+Explicitly, letting $1 \le m < L$ be the number of the top layers we wish to retain in the model, we can represent the prediction of the neural network as $\bff(\bx, \wf) = \bff(\bh(\bx; \bW_{1:(L-m)}), \bW_{(L-m+1):L})$ by letting $\bW_{1:(L-m)}$ and $\bW_{(L-m+1):L}$ be the first $L-m$ layers and the last $m$ layers, respectively.
 Consider the $m$-Layer-Peeled Model:

 The two constraints might be modified to take into account the network architectures.
 An immediate question is whether this model with $m = 2$ is capable of capturing new patterns of deep learning training.